-If the issue is not resolved to your satisfaction, a formal appeal may be submitted in writing to the vice president of Student Success and Enrollment Management (or designee).
+If the issue is not resolved to your satisfaction, a formal appeal may be submitted in writing to the Vice President of Student Success and Enrollment Management (or designee).
 In order to ensure a prompt resolution, the appeal must be submitted as soon as possible and no later than 10 college working days after the alleged improper treatment occurred.
 The appeal will need to be dated, signed and include the following:

-- A detailed description of the alleged improper treatment.
+- A detailed description of the alleged improper treatment

-- An identification of the person, policy, or procedure against whom or what the appeal is filed.
+- An identification of the person, policy, or procedure against whom or what the appeal is filed

-- An explanation of the steps taken to resolve the issue at an informal level.
+- An explanation of the steps taken to resolve the issue at an informal level

-- A description of the instructor’s or student’s idea of a satisfactory resolution.
+- A description of the instructor’s or student’s idea of a satisfactory resolution

-DSS is here to help you access COA’s educational opportunities, programs and activities, and we welcome your questions and feedback.
+Student Services is here to help you access COA’s educational opportunities, programs and activities, and we welcome your questions and feedback.
 Feel free to stop by our offices or call to schedule an appointment.

 252-335-0821 ext.
-2277
+2220